 ARH 4931 Senior Capstone Seminar (Past topics include Latin American Muralism and Art and Globalization, and Inka Art in Its Andean Context.)

 ARH 6654 Pre-Columbian Art Seminar (Past topics include Art and Urbanism in the Ancient Americas, Andean Textiles, Moche Art, and Inka Art in Art Historical Terms.)

-ARH 6666 Colonial Latin American Art Seminar (Past topics include Colonial Andean Architecture and Art and Globalization, and Classifying the Natural World.)
+ARH 6666 Colonial Latin American Art Seminar (Past topics include Colonial Andean Architecture, Art and Globalization, and Classifying the Natural World.)

 Selected Articles and Chapters:*

 “The Cloth of Colonization: Peruvian Tapestries in the Andes and in Foreign Museums,” in Unmasking Ideology: The Vocabulary, Symbols, and Legacy of Imperial and Colonial Archaeology, edited by Bonnie Effros and Guolong Lai.
 Los Angeles: Cotsen Institute of Archaeology, Univ. of California Press, 2018.